tsteuwer/ember-tracker/README.md

 [Tealium IQ](http://tealium.com/products/tealium-iq-tag-management-system/) tag manager
 - [x] Support for dev, qa and production environments out-of-the-box.

-For more information about this addon, please visit the [Ember Tracker website](https://tsteuwer.github.io/ember-tracker).
+For more information about this addon, please visit the [Ember Tracker website][main-site-url].

 ## Minimum Requirements

 * Ember 2.3+
 * Ember CLI

-For versions lower than 2.3, you'll need to install the [ember-getowner-polyfill](https://github.com/rwjblue/ember-getowner-polyfill) addon.
+For versions lower than 2.3, you'll need to install the [ember-getowner-polyfill][getowner-poly-url] addon.

 ## Setup